bihealth/sodar-server/docs_dev/source/development.rst

 - ``dev``
     - The bleeding edge development branch with (mostly) stable new features
     - This branch is deployed for test use in ``http://omics-beta.bihealth.org``
+    - Only push small urgent updates such as bug fixes here, otherwise fork and submit a merge request!
 - Temporary development branches
     - Base on ``dev``
     - Please use a consistent naming such as ``feature/x`` and ``fix/y``
     - These will be merged into ``dev`` when finished/stable

 Commits
 =======

-- Please refer to issues by their ids in comments as it makes thins easier to track
+- Please refer to issues by their ids in comments as it makes things easier to track

 Testing
 =======

-- For tests utilizing Taskflow or iRODS, please decorate with ``@skipIf`` (see examples in e.g. tests)
+- For tests utilizing Taskflow or iRODS, please decorate with ``@skipIf``

 App Relationships and Plugins
 =============================

+For detailed information, see `SODAR Core <https://cubi-gitlab.bihealth.org/CUBI_Engineering/CUBI_Data_Mgmt/sodar_core>`_ docs.

 - Apps can freely import and use stuff from the ``projectroles`` app
 - Apps should not import code directly from other apps, **except** for the following: